MrLoh/thesis-davidson/manuscript.md

 The third claim (Turing's Principle) is not of particular interest to Davidson, but because of his naturalistic ontology[^ontology] he agrees: "A person is a physical object which [...] functions according to physical laws.
 So [...] there is no reason why an artificial object could not think[... .
 The real question is:] how much like us must an artifact be, and in what ways, to qualify as having thoughts?" [-@Davidson:1990ri, p.
 87].

-The second claim (the ability of the test) is what Davidson discusses and criticizes extensively.
+The second claim (the ability of the test) is what Davidson discusses and criticizes extensively in his essay 'Turing's Test' [-@Davidson:1990tt].
 The fourth claim (the importance of Machine Learning) is something Davidson does not pay much attention to, but that is closely related to his critique.
 Both are the topic of the next subsection.

 So we have seen why *Davidson* finds Turing's Test particularly interesting. *I* have chosen his critique for discussion here, since it clearly relates to Computer Science and because it "opens the way for Davidson's own view into the nature of thought" [@Cavell:2004i, p. xvii].